Skip to main navigation Skip to content

 While most Australian children now attend at least one year of preschool or kindergarten, when they are around four years old, too often the children who stand to benefit most from attending, miss out because their parents simply can’t afford it or they face language or transport barriers to enrolling their child.

-Enquire today and secure your place for 2025
+Enquire today and secure your place

 Enquire now